Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 The Outbox contains reports that have been saved for submission.
 This could be:

-* Paused reports
+* Report submissions that were manually paused by the user.
-* Reports whose upload has been interrupted due to connectivity issues.
+* Reports which the upload has been interrupted due to connectivity issues.

 #### Submitted Reports {#submitted-reports}